MugoBrian/mzima-a11y-checker/README.md

    This functionality empowers the project to comprehensively evaluate and ensure accessibility standards across different dimensions.

 ## Support and Contact
-How users can seek support or contact you for assistance.
-Incase of any issues raising it in the Github Issues tab or contact [me](brianmuchirimugo@gmail.com)
+Incase of any issues raise it in the Github Issues tab for now and I'll get back to you ASAP.

 ## Acknowledgments
 Credits to pa11y, axe-dev core and IBM Accessibility Checker libraries.